hypertidy/geodist/README.md

 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->

-This project uses the [`allcontributor` package](https://github.com/mpadge/allcontributor) following the [all-contributors](https://allcontributors.org) specification.
+This project uses the [`allcontributors` package](https://github.com/mpadge/allcontributors) following the [all-contributors](https://allcontributors.org) specification.
 Contributions of any kind are welcome!

 ## Code